rednafi/stress-test-locust/README.md

 ## Stress Testing Pipeline

-Below, you can see the core architecture of the test pipline.
-For brevity's sake — files regarding containeraization, deployment and dependency management have been omitted.
+Below, you can see the core architecture of the test pipeline.
+For brevity's sake — files regarding containerization, deployment, and dependency management have been omitted.

 ```
 .
 ├── commons             # Common elements required by the test modules
-│   ├── auth.py         # Auth, login. logout etc
+│   ├── auth.py         # Auth, login, logout etc
 │   └── settings.py     # Read the environment variables here
 ├── locustfiles         # Primary folder where the tests live
 │   ├── __init__.py